-How can IT companies protect intellectual property?
+How to protect intellectual property

-1. What does your IP consist of?
+- What does my IP consist of?

-2. How is your IP protected legally?
+- How is my IP protected legally?

-How copyrights apply to source code and how to protect your source code.
+How copyrights apply to source code and how to protect your source code

 There are two major aspects of protecting source code:

 How does copyright protection apply to source code?
-Creating source code is a creative process, which means that the result of such work can be protected by copyright law as code can be seen as an original work of authorship.
-At the same time, nobody would argue that creating code often involves hundreds of smaller tasks that are repetitive and cannot be classified as unique, and thus are not protected by copyright.
+Creating source code is a creative process, which means that the result of such work can be protected by copyright law, as code can be seen as an original work of authorship.
+At the same time, nobody would argue that creating code involves hundreds of smaller tasks that are repetitive and cannot be classified as unique, and thus are not protected by copyright.

 This seeming contradiction is often resolved by the so-called “merger doctrine”: whenever it’s understood that there are a limited number of ways a task can be completed, developers or product owners are prohibited from using copyright to prevent others from using the same methods in their work.